 If you’re unlucky, translation can throw a real spanner in the works.
 But that’s where I can help.
 For my clients, I apply my years of technical expertise honed in the IT consulting business combined with the translation expertise I regularly pass on to younger professionals at the Université Sorbonne Nouvelle (ESIT).

-Whether it’s a patent, user documentation, or an attractive website – I can help by translating anything in my relevant fields from English, Japanese and French into immaculate, attractive, and readable German.
+Whether it’s a patent, user documentation, or an attractive website – I can help by translating anything in my relevant fields from English, Japanese and French into immaculate, attractive, and clear German.
+I also offer transcreation and copywriting.

 I have a technical and medical background, so I know what I’m talking about.